 Regular cat grooming is a vital activity for your pet's health and wellbeing.
 Indeed, if they are not grooming themselves it may indicate a more serious problem.
 Of course, if your cat is struggling to groom itself then it may benefit from some additional support by taking them to a professional groomer or completing the task at home.
-The good news is you can find lots of cat grooming information in the post below, where we cover topics from how to get a cat to groom itself to how to groom a difficult cat.
+The good news is you can find lots of cat grooming information in the post below, where we cover topics from how to get a cat to groom itself to how to groom a difficult cat with our wide range of cat grooming products.
 Keep reading to find out more.

 Why Do Cats Usually Groom Themselves?

 There are a whole host of reasons that your feline friend will groom including encouraging circulation, regulating body temperature, keeping cool, getting rid of parasites, and even as a way of self-comforting when she is feeling anxious.
 Remember cats are fastidious - they like to be clean.

 What Does It Mean When A Cat Stops Grooming Themself?

 A noticeable drop in grooming may mean that your cat is unwell or is simply not able to groom itself.
 Overweight cats can struggle to reach the necessary places and older cats may find it difficult to get into grooming positions if they are suffering from arthritis, which is actually quite common in older cats.
 If cat is not grooming themselves it is almost always a sign that something is up!

 It is a great idea that you get involved in grooming your cat.
 It increases the bond between you and can make your cat easier to handle in the long term - and many cats will look forward to a grooming session.
 The good news is there are plenty of products you can use if you need to become involved in your cat's grooming.
 Probably the easiest to use of all these are pet wet wipes which can be used instead of water to clean your cat’s coat.